 Palolem entry submitted by Lauren from The Planet Edit.

-Gokarna, Karnataka (best hidden gem for female travellers in India)
+Gokarna, Karnataka (best hidden place for solo travellers in India)

 Gokarna is a hidden gem that’s very safe for female travellers in India.
 It’s often described as a quieter Goa thanks to the secluded beaches and slower pace of life.
 The crowds are missing yet there’s plenty of gorgeous coastline with relaxing beaches, Om Beach and Kudle Beach being the closest to town.